mlibrary/about-amherst/src/content/about.md

 Amherst College Press partners with Fulcrum, the digital publishing platform of Michigan Publishing Services, to produce our books.
 MPS handles all aspects of our production: copyediting, typesetting, cover design, EPUB creation, and final publication and distribution.
 Our books are available through the Chicago Distribution Center.
 Key partners at MPS are:

 * Jason Colman, Director, Michigan Publishing Services
-* Carl Lavigne, Digital Publishing Coordinator, Michigan Publishing Services
+* Katie Rokakis, Senior Digital Publishing Coordinator, Michigan Publishing Services
 * Jeremy Morse, Director of Publishing Technology, Michigan Publishing Services

 <h2 id="dei-statement">Statement on Diversity, Equity, and Inclusion</h2>